saiaravind19/gazebo_terrain_generator/README.md

 ## License

-This project is licensed under the **BSD 3-Clause License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **BSD 3-Clause License**.

-### Acknowledgment

-This project incorporates work from the following project:

-- **MapTilesDownloader** by [Ali Ashraf](https://github.com/AliFlux/MapTilesDownloader) - Licensed under the MIT License (see [LICENSE(LICENSE) file for details)
+See the [LICENSE](LICENSE) file for full details.

+Portions of this project are derived from **MapTilesDownloader** by [Ali Ashraf](https://github.com/AliFlux/MapTilesDownloader),
-The MIT-licensed components remain under their original license terms.
+which is licensed under the **MIT License**.
+The MIT-licensed components remain under their original terms.

 ## Reference
 - [Gazebo Heightmap](https://github.com/AS4SR/general_info/wiki/Creating-Heightmaps-for-Gazebo